obserbot/teach-english-on-wechat/README.md

 - Provide your profile and course description to apply for.

 - If approved, we will put your profile and course information onto the mini program.

 - Conduct sample classes in a group.

-If students' feedback is good, your course will be formally scheduled and get paid for them.
-You can also promote your private courses on the platform.
+- Conduct charging classes.

+Note that we do NOT hire teachers.
+We create the platform and utilities for online English classes on WeChat.
+If your courses are good enough, you can sell your lessons via our platform.

 ## What to display for your profile and course?